elugens/hello-javascript/docs/general-javascript-questions/advanced-functions/function-binding.md

 ```

 :::note
-This is useful for passing functions into other functions, like setTimeout(), which will invoke it later and won’t necessarily bind the invoked function to the correct object without being coerced.
-The first parameter is the context object and all other parameters are individually listed, like with the call method.
+This is useful for passing functions into other functions, like setTimeout(), which later invokes and won't necessarily bind the invoked function to the correct object without being coerced.
+The first parameter is the context object, and all other parameters are individually listed, like the call method.
 :::

   </div>